Legatia/LenKinVerse/Vision_v1.md

 **Material Acquisition:**

-- Primary raw material lkC, price equals to 12 * 10^-6 of alSOL(Carbon equivalent in real chemistry)
+- Primary raw material LKC, price equals to 12 * 10^-6 of alSOL(Carbon equivalent in real chemistry)
 - alSOL is game currency backed by staked SOL from dev treasury
 - Three collection methods:
-  - **Walking**: Passively collect lkC spawns from mobile api about movements with tiered efficiency depend on speed
+  - **Walking**: Passively collect lkC spawns from mobile api, proof of movement.
+  Speed-based efficiency system: walking, cycling, driving affects how much a player can collect (e.g., walking = 95% efficiency, driving = 30%).
   - **lkC Magnet**: Craft magnets to pull lkC and other raw material from radius around you
     - Efficiency degrades with distance from player
     - Leftover materials remain on ground for others